oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 and states DMs are "intended for implementors and include protocol-specific constructs".

 # 2.2 Benefits of Information Models

+A key point in all of the IM definitions and descriptions in the previous section is the ability for the model to represent information with a focus on its _meaning_, and without concern for how that information will be represented.
+Focusing on meaning encourages interoperability between applications by capturing agreement about what the information conveys and how it can be used, deferring decisions on storage and transmission matters until a clear understanding of purpose has been reached.

 > discussion based on RFC 8477